prinzstani/CookieBot/FAQ.md

 ### What is the wrinkler strategy?
 Wrinklers are normally left alone unless we need them to get easter eggs or other droppings.
 In the endphase, wrinklers are dropped in order to get the shiny wrinkler.
 During grinding, oned wrinkler is popped per two hours to get more cookies for buying objects.

-### What is the chocolate egg handling?
-The chocolate egg is kept as long as possible.
-It will be bought right before the next ascension.
-Before that, all buildings are sold with maximum profit.

 ### What is the Grandmapocalypse strategy?
 In the first possible round, the bot will complete the Grandmapocalypse in order to get all the achievements.